 Should I get a dog bed?

 A dog bed can provide a cozy place for your pooch to curl up.
 If you’ve got hard floors, it is essential to set up a dog bed.
 This could be an improvised bed made of pillows and blankets.
-Alternatively, you could buy specially engineered dog bed from a company like Pawpedics to provide ultimate comfort.
+Alternatively, you could buy specially engineered dog beds from a company like Pawpedics to provide ultimate comfort.
 It’s important that any dog bed is large enough for your dog.
 Dog beds should be regularly washed to keep them nice and clean.

 Should I get a dog crate?